 But what that means is that a front-end hit can transfer energy to the floor, the roof or even the trunk area of a car resulting in more areas of damage that have to be repaired.
 The first thing we are going to do when we get your car is to measure it and check these specifications against the OEM specs to see where the collision energy affected the entire car, not just the front.
 These additional areas of repair are impacting the costs to repair the vehicle.

 Your manufacturer has strict methods for repairing your car, and we have to follow those to ensure a safe repair.

 As we mentioned earlier, your car maker (regardless of whether it’s a Ford, a Honda, a Chevy) has developed strict guidelines about how we are supposed to repair the car.
-However, there is no law that forces body shops in Merritt Island, FL to follow those guidelines and not all auto body shops do.
-At Mitchco Collision Repair we pull up each manufacturers procedure prior to fixing the vehicle in order to develop our repair plan.
+However, there is no law that forces body shops in Belleview, FL to follow those guidelines and not all auto body shops do.
+At Mitchell Collision Repair we pull up each manufacturers procedure prior to fixing the vehicle in order to develop our repair plan.
 These procedures may mandate certain parts, fastening materials or certain processes that we have to follow in order to return your car back to its safe state as it was before the accident.